runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10068-fragment-yaml-configuration.md

 src/main/lombok        # If lombok enabled or used
 ```

-All the yaml configuration files will be put into `src/main/resources` folder and different config file controls different feature.
+All the yaml configuration files will be put into `src/main/resources` folder and different config up.god.file controls different feature.

 ## 1. Content

-The core configuration file is `vertx.yml`, this file is the kernel file of zero system, the demo of this file is as following:
+The core configuration up.god.file is `vertx.yml`, this up.god.file is the kernel up.god.file of zero system, the demo of this up.god.file is as following:

 ```yaml
 zero: